lawremi/Sprocket/Sprocket Advanced Options.md

 * **Statistical Variation**: This option consists of four values.
     * The *statistical average*.
     * The *statistical deviation*.
-    * Preference, consisting of _one of the following_:
+    * Preference, consisting of *one of the following*:
         * **normal** (prefers to stay closer to the average)
         * **inverse** (prefers to stay closer to the deviation)
         * **uniform** (no preference, completely random)
     * *Scaling option* (see COG's documentation for more details), usually defaults to "base".

+**NOTE**:  in the case of Statistical Variation options, you can refer to the preset's default values by using the `_default_` value.
+Make sure this is the word "default" with an underline before and after it.
+If you want the negative version of the default value, you can use the negative operator before the value (`-_default_`)

 ## Example Options